 Local Government elections in New South Wales are usually held every four years.
 However, the elections planned for 2020 were postponed for 12 months due to the coronavirus pandemic.

-The next election for the Council of the City of Canada Bay will be held on Saturday, 4 September 2021.
+The next election was scheduled for Saturday, 4 September 2021.
+However, due to current COVID conditions, this date has had to be postponed again.
+The election for the Council of the City of Canada Bay will now take place on Saturday, 4 December 2021.

 Key information and dates